“I’m not the real criminal here.”

 While satisfying to the audience’s sense of justice, how likely is it that Patty and Gates would work to track down Budwell’s information, regardless of how much the facts might further agitate him, rather than try to placate him by any means?
-Would Gates really bond within an hour or two with the man threatening his life, however unjust his situation?

 How likely is it that Patty would contact the one executive who was willing to inform on her company the moment misdeeds became apparent?
 Given that far greater financial crimes were conducted over the past decade or two without whistle-blowers coming forward, it seems like a remarkable bit of luck.

 Is it conveniently cinematic, but misleading, to pin everything on a single villain, a CEO who has plotted to extort money for personal gain, rather than on the more amorphous villain of the US financial system itself?

 Finally, given the way past financial fraud has resulted in few fines and no prison sentences, what are the chances that the scheming CEO of IBIS will actually be convicted of fraud and see the inside of a jail cell?

 Bigger questions regarding financial ethics are handled indirectly, and mercifully without undue preachiness, but are certainly built into the film’s plot.
 The additional question of whether a show dedicated to finances has ever tried to dig for pertinent information of this kind in the past is left unasked; but the film does make a point of optimistically suggesting that Patty and Lee Gates will do better in the future.